changeforthebetter

 Virginia Woolf

 In that sense, we can do a lot to change.
-Indeed, we aren’t passive consumers but active thinkers.
-And by making better choices, we change the world.
+In fact, we aren’t passive consumers but active thinkers, and by making better choices, we change the world.

-In other words, through style we bring in our contribution to change for the better.
+In other words, through style we contribute to change for the better.

 The world you want is the one you have already chosen.

 Do you know how?
 Through your purchases.
-Through the things you buy.
-How much you consume and how you consume.
+Through the things you buy: food, clothes, objects and furniture… It’s about how much you consume and the way you consume it.

-This is how you vote: you do it with your wallet.
-And you do it without even thinking because it’s the conditioned reflex of unaware humans.
+This is how you vote: you do it with your wallet, shaping the world around you with every purchase.
+And you do it without even thinking, as it’s become the conditioned reflex of unaware humans, driven by convenience, marketing, and habits we’ve never questioned.

 Indeed, you have already chosen the world you want.
 And your style shows it.
 In fact, fashion is just one piece of the big puzzle.